Rahmada90/PTF/README.md

 What things you need to install on the robots' onboard PC

-* [Arduino IDE](https://ubuntu.com/tutorials/install-the-arduino-ide#1-overview) - Used for Transmitter-Receiver Program
+* [Arduino IDE](https://ubuntu.com/tutorials/install-the-arduino-ide#1-overview/https://www.arduino.cc/) - Used for the Transmitter-Receiver Program
 * [Fritzing](https://fritzing.org/) - Used for the Electrical Schematics Design
 * [Google Colaboratory](https://colab.research.google.com) - Colaboratory Space to Run the CNN Code on the Browser
 * [Jupyter Notebook](https://jupyter.org/) - Notebook That Used to Run Program in the Local MiniPC